vfile/vfile-reporter/readme.md

 ## When should I use this?

-You can use this package whenever you want to display a report about what occurred while processing to a human.
+You can use this package when you want to display a report about what occurred while processing to a human.

 There are [other reporters][reporters] that display information differently listed in vfile.